-You might have heard already of Caramoan Islands.
+You might have already heard of Caramoan Islands.
 It has been chosen as the location for many “Survivor” TV shows worldwide.
-And it was chosen for a reason – being a secluded tropical paradise.
+And it was chosen for a very good reason – being the ultimate secluded tropical paradise.

-Getting here is complicated, so book your Caramoan tour with our experts to avoid hassle and complications.
+Getting there is complicated, so book your Caramoan tour with our experts to avoid any possible hassle and complications.
 Come and visit this island for one of the best island hopping experiences, and wonderful private beach resorts.
 You can do that as a day trip from Bicol or as part of a longer vacation package.
 All of our Caramoan packages include flights, accommodation and tours.
 With us, you are guaranteed a true all inclusive experience in paradise.

 There are several routes to get from Manila to Caramoan.
 You can either take a night bus from Araneta-Cubao bus terminal, or Pasay City bus terminal heading to Naga City.
 It is an 8-9 hours trip and cost 650-1000P (13-20$).

-You can choose to get to Caramoan from Naga, you will need to choose between two routes, by land or by sea.
+If you choose to get to Caramoan from Naga, you will need to choose between two routes, by land or by sea.
 To get there by land, take a bus from Naga City Bus Terminal, also known as Bicol Central Bus Terminal heading to Caramoan.
-MRR, Raymond and Florencia Bus companies have buses that leaves as early as 6:30 AM, and the trip is 4 hours long.
+MRR, Raymond and Florencia Bus companies have buses that leave as early as 6:30 AM, and the trip is 4 hours long.

-The more popular route however, which is shorter by boat from Sabang Port.
-The east bound van terminal at the back of SM City Naga Mall has vans departing to Sabang Port from 6:00 AM.
+The more popular route however, which is also shorter, is by boat from Sabang Port.
+The eastbound van terminal at the back of SM City Naga Mall has vans departing to Sabang Port from 6:00 AM.
 Travel time is 1-1.5 hours.
 From Sabang Port take a boat to Guijalo Port in Caramoan, about 1.5 hours.
 From there a short tricycle ride will bring you to the town proper.

 Getting to Caramoan by airplane is a lot easier and much more convenient.
 There are daily flights to Naga from Manila and Cebu.
 Be sure to be in Naga early enough so you can catch the last boat to go to Guijalo port from Sabang at 11:00 AM.
 If you are not coming from Manila fly into Naga and follow the instructions above.

-If you book with us we can coordinate an airport pickup from Naga to your resort, and for larger groups we can hire a van from Manila directly into Caramoan.
-Contact us for understanding the best way for you.
+If you book with us we can coordinate an airport pickup from Naga to your resort, and for larger groups we can hire a van from Manila directly to Caramoan.
+Contact us and we’ll figure out the best way for you.